Bego02/MBHSeg25/README.md

 #### 2.Models Used:
    - **ResEncXL** variation of nnUNet models is utilized: Trained using a 5-fold cross-validation approach.
-   - Focal-Dice loos function combination is used.
+   - Focal-Dice loss function combination is used.

 ### Postprocessing Steps